balaji1974/kafkastreams/README.md

 f.
 Start the application and check the count result.

-### 10) Calculating the total from a stream of data (Project: kstream-reduce-consumer)  - Input format: avr0 & Output format: avro - Using KStream
+### 10) Calculating the total from a stream of data (Project: kstream-reduce-consumer)  - Input format: avr0 & Output format: avro - Using KStream's reduce function.
 a.
 This project is used to calculate the total loyality points from a stream of data that comes from a Kafka producer.

 b.
 We use our Avro POS generator to generate data for this consumer to consume.